 The members of the audit committee must have a collective competence in our business activities, as well as in accounting, auditing and finance, and at least one member of the audit committee must have the necessary competence in accounting and auditing, including qualifying as an "audit committee financial expert" as defined under the Exchange Act.
-Our board of directors has determined that (i) Kevin Rakin, Donald Deyo and Jürgen Hambrecht are independent under Rule 10A-3 of the Exchange Act and the applicable rules of NASDAQ, (ii) the members of the audit committee satisfy the competency requirement, and (iii) Kevin Rakin qualifies as an "audit committee financial expert" as defined under the Exchange Act.
+Our board of directors has determined that (i) Kevin Rakin, Jürgen Hambrecht and Wildman Ventures, LLC, as represented by Daniel Wildman are independent under Rule 10A-3 of the Exchange Act and the applicable rules of NASDAQ, (ii) the members of the audit committee satisfy the competency requirement, and (iii) Kevin Rakin qualifies as an "audit committee financial expert" as defined under the Exchange Act.